-- You grow up in a family or culture that emphasized silence, non communication, suppression of emotions, or accelerated personal achievement.
+- You grew up in a family or culture that emphasized silence, non-communication, suppression of emotions, or accelerated personal achievement.

 - You spend a lot of time alone or behind a screen.

-- You comfortable speaking about specific data, but have trouble sharing in creative brainstorming meetings.
+- You’re comfortable speaking about specific data, but have trouble sharing in creative brainstorming meetings.

-- Your voice feel stronger in your native language than it does in English.
+- Your voice feels stronger in your native language than it does in English.

 If you’re not totally sure what’s going on with your voice, email me to schedule a phone call and I’ll help you figure out next steps.